LivingLogic/LivingLogic.Python.xist/MIGRATION.rst

 	prefixes = xsc.Prefixes(html, svg=svg)

-The three arguments :var:`elementmode`, :var:`entitymode` and
+The three arguments :obj:`elementmode`, :obj:`entitymode` and
-:var:`procinstmode` for the publishing methods have been combined into :var:`prefixmode`, which is used for elements only.
+:obj:`procinstmode` for the publishing methods have been combined into :obj:`prefixmode`, which is used for elements only.

 Changed namespaces
 ------------------